Jefferson State Community College logo

 2003

-Service area revised to include western St. Clair County; classes began in Moody, Alabama.
+Service area revised to include western St. Clair County; classes began at the St. Clair Center in Moody.

 2004

-Approved instructional site in Pell City, Alabama; classes started there.
+Approved another instructional site for St. Clair County in Pell City, with classes starting in Fall.

 2008